Engineering18 min read

 • Detailed explanations with formula references

-• Calculator practice with approved models
+• Calculator practice with approved series

 • Discipline-specific content for Civil and Mechanical

-Start Free FE Practice →Practice questions with detailed explanations
+Start Free FE Practice ->

 Additional Study Materials

-1. NCEES Practice Exam - Official practice test ($50)
+1. NCEES Practice Exam - the official practice test (paid)

-2. FE Reference Handbook - Free download from NCEES
+2. FE Reference Handbook - free download from NCEES

-4. PrepFE - Online practice platform
+4. PrepFE - online practice platform

 FE Exam Frequently Asked Questions